Conference Co-Chairs and Plenary Speakers

 Eric Mazur Nancy Rothwell

-Eric Mazur is the Balkanski Professor of Physics and Applied Physics at Harvard University.
+Eric Mazur, Balkanski Professor of Physics and Applied Physics at Harvard University.
 Mazur is an internationally recognised scientist and researcher in optical physics.
 In addition to his work in physics, Mazur is particularly interested in science education: he devotes part of his research group's effort to education research and finding verifiable ways to improve science education.
 He has been developing Peer Instruction as a method for teaching large lecture classes interactively for over 20 years.

-Nancy Rothwell has since July 2010 been President and Vice-Chancellor of the University of Manchester where she still maintains an active research group in the field of neoroscience.
+Nancy Rothwell has since July 2010 been President and Vice-Chancellor of the University of Manchester where she still maintains an active research group in the field of neuroscience.
 Her current research focuses on the role of inflammation in brain disease and has identified the role of the cytokine interleukin-1 (IL-1) in diverse forms of brain injury.
 Nancy Rothwell is President of the Society of Biology, a non-executive director of AstraZeneca and a member of the Prime Minister’s Council for Science and Technology.
 In 2004 she was elected a Fellow of the Royal Society and in 2005 was honoured with a DBE.